reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Location

-This is a shortcut that returns the client's `#!python path`.
+This is a shortcut that returns the client's URL `#!python path`.

 You can expect this hook to provide strings such as `/reactpy/my_path`.